Florida may drop Ben & Jerry’s parent over Israel boycott

 “As a matter of law and principle, the state of Florida will not tolerate discrimination against the state of Israel or the Israeli people,” the Republican governor said in a news release.
 “I will not stand idly by as woke corporate ideologues seek to boycott and divest from our ally, Israel.”

-The decision, similar to those in other states, comes after Vermont-based Ben & Jerry’s announced last month that it will stop selling its products in Israeli territory sought by the Palestinians such as the occupied West Bank and contested east Jerusalem.
+The decision, similar to those in other states, comes after Vermont-based Ben & Jerry’s announced last month that it will stop selling its products in territories sought by the Palestinians.

 The company’s founders, Bennett Cohen and Jerry Greenfield, said in a recent New York Times opinion piece that they no longer control the company but approve of the action in Israel as reflecting their progressive values.
 The company has a long history of advocating for social justice.